averyestopinal/module3-ml-pipeline/README.md

 - Ports: container exposes 8000 (mapped to host port 8000)
 - Artifacts (preprocessor.joblib, model.joblib) are mounted from the host for faster iteration

+# Limitations & Ethics
+Predictions depend on sensory ratings, which are subjective.
+The model is not suitable for real-world evaluation of coffee quality without expert calibration.

 # Notes / Gotchas
 - config.yaml may include data.input_columns — if present the server will require/expect those columns and reindex incoming payloads automatically.
 - The server will try to load artifacts/preprocessor.joblib and artifacts/model.joblib.
 If those are missing the server returns deterministic dummy predictions (development mode).

 # References:
-We used ChatGPT (OpenAI GPT-5.1) to assist with code snippets.
+- OpenAI.
+(2025).
+ChatGPT (Version 5.1) [Large language model]. https://chat.openai.com We used ChatGPT (OpenAI GPT-5.1) to assist with code snippets.
 Portions of the preprocessing and most of server code were assisted by ChatGPT (OpenAI GPT-5.1).
 Authors verified and adapted the generated code.
 Authors fully understand what the code does and how to apply the knowledge in the future.
+- Kaggle Coffee Quality Data (Volpatto, 2020) https://www.kaggle.com/datasets/volpatto/coffee-quality-database-from-cqi